Kenny Banks

 Kenneth Banks (19 October 1923 – 9 August 1994) was an English footballer and coach.
 He played as a wing half for Southport and Wigan Athletic.

 Career

 Banks started his career at Southport, initially signing as an amateur before turning professional a couple of months later.
 After six years at the club, he returned to his hometown to play for Wigan Athletic.
 Between 1952 and 1959, he played 180 games and scored 21 goals for the club in the Lancashire Combination.

 After the end of his playing career, Banks moved into coaching.
 He began coaching the reserves at Wigan Athletic, and was eventually appointed as first-team coach.
 In 1984, Banks and Duncan Colquhoun were awarded a testimonial by Wigan Athletic.
+He retired from coaching in 1986.